 • We start repaying the loan through EMI immediately after loan disbursement, in which case we could get the loan at an interest rate lower by about 1 percent.

 The repayment conditions vary from bank to bank.
-Therefore, discuss this with as many banks as possible to get the repayment option according to our requirements.
+Therefore, discuss this with as many banks as possible to get the repayment option according to your requirements.

 2. Fixed or Floating rate

-One of the education loan parameters, in this one, banks offer a fixed interest rate while others offer a floating interest rate on education loans.
+One of the education loan parameters, is this one – banks offer a fixed interest rate while others offer a floating interest rate on education loans.
 If the difference between fixed and floating rate is only about 1 percent, it is better to opt for a fixed rate.
 As these have shorter repayment tenures of 5-7 years.

 Many banks do not offer genuine fixed interest rate for the full tenure of the loan.
 They, typically offer a fixed-rate loan with a reset clause.